 - 1 kiwi, peeled and roughly chopped

 - Puree raspberries and water in a blender until smooth.
-Place mixture in a bowl and stir in 1 cup white wine and 1 tablespoon sugar.
+Place mixture in a bowl and stir in 1 cup white wine and 1 Tbsp sugar.

-- Fill popsicle molds about ⅓ of the way up.
+- Fill popsicle molds about ⅓ of the way up with raspberry mixture.
 You will use about ½ of the raspberry puree mixture.
 Freeze molds until liquid is beginning to harden, 20-30 minutes.
 Remove from freezer and stick a popsicle stick into the center of each pop.

-- Puree kiwi and lime juice in blender until smooth.
-Place mixture in a bowl and stir in ½ cup white wine and 1 tablespoon sugar.
+- Clean blender out and puree kiwi and lime juice in blender until smooth.
+Place mixture in a bowl and stir in ½ cup white wine and 1 Tbsp sugar.